Shutdown FAQ

 How will the shutdown affect travel?

-Air traffic controllers and Transportation Security Administration (TSA) officers will be forced to work without pay, which could lead to delays, long wait times and safety concerns over the holiday season for travelers flying from PDX, Salem, and airports across Oregon.
+Air traffic controllers and Transportation Security Administration (TSA) officers will be forced to work without pay, which could lead to delays, long wait times, and safety concerns for travelers flying from PDX, Salem, and airports across Oregon.

 Will my mail still arrive?